Delicious and creamy cauliflower soup with bacon (whole30, paleo)

 Making the cauliflower soup

-Now making this soup is pretty simple.
 You need a couple of things in your equipment belt to make it easy.
-First you take a large pot and you start by frying the onions, carrots and the garlic, before you add the cauliflower.
+First you take a large pot (a Dutch oven will work well too) and you start by frying the chopped onions, carrots and the garlic cloves, before you add the cauliflower.
 I like to bake mine for about a few minutes until the edges of the cauliflower florets start to brown a little bit.
 That is not a necessity but it does give more flavor.
-Or so I think.
+You need a complete head of cauliflower for this soup.

 Coconut milk